College of the Environment, Forestry, and Natural Sciences2021-2022

 - PROGRAM FEE INFORMATION

 Program fees are established by the Arizona Board of Regents (ABOR).
-A program fee of $700 per semester for 3 semesters in the students' Junior and Senior years has been approved for this program.
+A program fee of $700 per semester for 3 semesters for all students with a Junior or Senior status has been approved for this program.

 Go to mobile site